scientifichackers/zproc/README.md

 -   Stable?

     -   Mostly.
-However, since it's still in the `0.x.x` stage, you can expect some API changes.
+However, since it's still in the alpha stage, you can expect some API changes.

 -   Production ready?